Cholesterol Basics

 How should I store and take ZYPITAMAG?

-• Store ZYPITAMAG tablets at room temperature, in a dry place, and out of the reach of children.
+• Store ZYPITAMAG tablets at room temperature, in a dry place, protected from light, and keep out of the reach of children.

-• Take ZYPITAMAG orally once daily with or without food at the same time each day.
+• Take ZYPITAMAG orally once daily, with or without food, at the same time each day.

 • Swallow the tablet whole.
 Do not split, crush, dissolve, or chew.